alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

         return Result<U, TError>.Fail(_error!);
     }

-    // MATCH: Unwraps the final value.
+    // MATCH (Destructor): The "Exit Door".
+    // This is not part of the Monad pattern itself, but it is how you extract the value
-    // This forces you to handle both cases to get the data out.
+    // to leave the monad and return to the imperative world.
     // Typically used at the boundary to convert into a public-facing output (HTTP response, UI state, etc.). public TResult Match<TResult>(Func<TSuccess, TResult> ok, Func<TError, TResult> err) {